raymondji/commitstack/README.md

 ## Why `git stack`?

-`git stack` aims to add just enough functionality to make "native stacking" more ergonomic.
+`git stack` aims to provide a small but useful feature set that makes working with native stacked branches easier.

-Many of the [existing](https://graphite.dev/) [stacking](https://github.com/aviator-co/av) [tools](https://github.com/gitbutlerapp/gitbutler) work great, but require external metadata to keep track of stacks.
-That means they can innovate more on features and UX, but also that you can't just `git checkout -b myfeature` anymore. `git stack` works entirely on top of native Git.
+Many of the [popular](https://graphite.dev/) [stacking](https://github.com/aviator-co/av) [tools](https://github.com/gitbutlerapp/gitbutler) require external metadata to keep track of stacks.
+They work really well and can use that external state to drive more powerful features, but as a user you can't just `git checkout -b myfeature` anymore. `git stack` makes different tradeoffs and works entirely on top of native Git.
 It's stateless, and works by automatically parsing stacks from your commit structure.
+It works most similarly to https://github.com/gitext-rs/git-stack.

-[Other](https://github.com/ezyang/ghstack) [options](https://github.com/spacedentist/spr/) that also work really well use a one-commit per pull request approach.
-This is inspired by tools like Phabricator and has definite advantages.
-However, it does require that you adopt this style of working wholesale.
-With `git stack`, you can keep one commit per branch/PR, or multiple, and use rebase or merge to manage your stack of branches.
+TODO: [Other](https://github.com/ezyang/ghstack) [options](https://github.com/spacedentist/spr/) model stacks using one branch per stack and one commit per pull request.
+This approach (inspired by Phabricator) can work really well with rebase workflows.
+However, this approach feels less native to Git, and trades off some of the flexibility of Git. `git stack` works entirely on top of native Git features, so you can use one commit per branch/PR, or multiple commits; and you can use `git rebase` or `git merge` to manage your stacked branches.

-In addition, `git stack` helps with the other half of the puzzle.
+Lastly, `git stack` helps with the other half of the puzzle.
 It integrates with both Gitlab and Github to automate creating and updating MRs/PRs from a stack.
 I was surprised to find that most of the popular stacking tools only support Github.

 ## Installation